TomLiDev/battleships/README.md

 - Code anywhere - The workspace and IDE for producing the game.

-- Flow Diagrams
+- Flow Diagrams - LucidChart

 - Colorama - Library imported for coloured text

 - Emoji - Library imported for emojis

-- W3C Validators - For checking validity of HTML and CSS.

-- JSHint - Used to check the validity and quality of Javascript.
+- Flake8 - Python pep8 validator

 ## Deployment